melissadeleonx/cs50-community-notes/README.md

 </h1>

 <p align="center">
   Welcome to the <a href="https://github.com/melissadeleonx/cs50-community-notes/" target="_blank"><strong>CS50 Community Notes</strong></a> repository!
-This repository is a collaborative effort to compile and share notes related to CS50, the Introductory Computer Science course offered by Harvard University.
+This repository is a collaborative effort to compile and share notes related to <a href="https://github.com/melissadeleonx/cs50-community-notes/" target="_blank"><strong>CS50</strong></a>, the Introductory Computer Science course offered by Harvard University.
 </p>

 <p align="center">